xixiaofinland/sf.nvim/README.md

   term_config = {
     blend = 10,     -- background transparency: 0 is fully opaque; 100 is fully transparent
     dimensions = {
-      height = 0.4, --proportional of the editor height.
+      height = 0.4, -- proportional of the editor height.
 0.4 means 40%.
       width = 0.8,  -- proportional of the editor width.
 0.8 means 80%.
       x = 0.5,      -- starting position of width.
 Details in `get_dimension()` in raw_term.lua source code.
       y = 0.9,      -- starting position of height.
 Details in `get_dimension()` in raw_term.lua source code.